bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     1. :math:`I(p_i)` is anti-monotonic - information increases when the probability of an event decreases, and vice versa.
-If something almost always happens (e.g. the sun will rise tomorrow), then you really haven't gained much information; or if something very rarely happens (e.g. a gigantic earth quake), then more information is gained.
+If something almost always happens (e.g. the sun will rise tomorrow), then there is no surprise and you really haven't gained much information; or if something very rarely happens (e.g. a gigantic earth quake), then you will be surprised and more information is gained.
     2. :math:`I(p_i=0)` is undefined - for infintensimally small probability events, you have a infinitely large amount of information.